American biotechnologist and businessman, (1946– ), Salt Lake City, Utah, USA

 Venter has also created the first partially synthetic species, which is being considered for patent.
 In 2016, Syn 3.0 was created, a synthetic life with the fewest genes of any living organism.

 In 2008, he was awarded the National Medal of Science and the Kistler Prize from the Foundation for the Future, and in 2011 he was awarded the Dickson Prize in Medicine.

 Featured in Top Influential Biologists Today

 John Craig Venter is an American biotechnologist and businessman.
-He is known for leading the first draft sequence of the human genome and assembled the first team to transfect a cell with a synthetic chromosome.
-Venter founded Celera Genomics, The Institute for Genomic Research and the J. Craig Venter Institute , where he currently serves as CEO.
+He is known for leading one of the first draft sequences of the human genome and assembled the first team to transfect a cell with a synthetic chromosome.
+Venter founded Celera Genomics, the Institute for Genomic Research and the J. Craig Venter Institute .
 He was the co-founder of Human Longevity Inc. and Synthetic Genomics.
 He was listed on Time magazine's 2007 and 2008 Time 100 list of the most influential people in the world.
 In 2010, the British magazine New Statesman listed Craig Venter at 14th in the list of "The World's 50 Most Influential Figures 2010".
-He is a member of the USA Science and Engineering Festival's Advisory Board.Source: Wikipedia
+In 2012, Venter was honored with Dan David Prize for his contribution to genome research.
+He was elected to the American Philosophical Society in 2013.
+He is a member of the USA Science and Engineering Festival's advisory board.